Getting Started

 Check 3: The database exists in CouchDB

-The database named in the URL (for example open-live) must exist inside your CouchDB instance.
-If you have not created it yet, open the CouchDB admin panel (Fauxton) at your CouchDB URL, log in, and create the database before starting Open Live.
+The database named in the URL must exist inside your CouchDB instance.
+Open the CouchDB admin panel (Fauxton) at your CouchDB URL, log in, and create the database if it does not exist.

 Check 4: Alphanumeric password